ARtKhud/devops-exapmle-app/README.md

 make setup
 ```

-You may pass environment variable `SERVER_MESSAGE`, and its value shows on the main page.
+You may pass environment variable `SERVER_MESSAGE`, and its value shows on the main page. just chanhed something

 Edit *.env* file to set up environment variables.